Description

 from the original inputs.

-Note: If you don’t retain the attributes from the original inputs, the buttons might not function.
+Note: If you don’t retain the attributes from the original inputs, the buttons might not function, or the form might not be submitted using the form scripts, so the duplicate submission prevention feature might not be used.

 This approach works with WordPress 6.6 and greater: